 Resources for Student Course Selection

-The Advanced Placement courses offered: Biology, Calculus AB, Calculus BC, Chemistry, Computer Science Principles, English Language and Composition, English Literature and Composition, Physics, Psychology, Spanish Language, United States History, World History.
+The Advanced Placement courses offered: Biology, Calculus AB, Calculus BC, Chemistry, Computer Science Principles, English Language and Composition, English Literature and Composition, Environmental Science, Physics 1, Physics C, Psychology, Seminar, Spanish Language, Statistics, United States History, World History.

 Foundations in Visual Arts: Foundations in Visual Arts will provide 9th grade students with a broad overview of different art making processes, materials, and historical movements.
 Students will be introduced to a variety of mediums ranging from paper to clay to more non-traditional materials such as found objects.
 Each unit will focus on one process or theme and will begin with small open-ended explorations that lead to more concept driven final projects.
 While gaining a foundational understanding of the visual arts during this course students will also develop the skills needed to make personally meaningful artwork and to make meaningful connections with other works of art.